paul5/EzOptions/README.md

 ## How to Keep Updated

 1. Running `main.py` will always ensure you are using the latest version of EzOptions.
-2. Stay tuned for new features and improvements by following our [GitHub repository](https://github.com/EazyDuz1t/EzOptions) and joining our [Discord community](https://discord.gg/QaDqgzrfz7).
+2. Stay tuned for new features and improvements by following our [GitHub repository](https://github.com/EazyDuz1t/EzOptions).
 We are constantly adding new features and enhancements to make your trading experience even better!

 ## Credits